 A funny thing happened when Michael Flynn, President Donald Trump’s pick for National Security Adviser, went to get his security clearance.
 According to the documents, Flynn claimed a trip paid for by Russian state media was paid for by an American company instead.
 Revealing his ties to Russia would have raised red flags as Flynn hoped to get access to classified documents, so he didn’t mention it.

 Later, he was fired for another lie (or omission, if you like) about contacts with the Russian ambassador.
 Rather than testify on these matters, Flynn invoked the Fifth Amendment.
-Former FBI Director Robert Mueller may be investigating this matter as we speak, but so far Flynn has gotten away with his convenient loss of memory with respect to foreign contacts.
-Lying just might work.
+Former FBI Director Robert Mueller later took a guilty plea from Fynn for lying to FBI agents about conversations with Russia, but it looks like lying to get a White House job worked.

 Next: It’s a great time for foreign dictators to get away with murder in America.